YVES10BOBO/how-to-push/README.md

 # how-to-push
-thisb is lerarning how to push code using terminal
+this is lerarning how to push code using terminal